Emergency Preparedness

 • Keep in mind that once you are in a safe location, the entire scene is a crime scene.
 The police usually will not let anyone leave until the situation is completely under control.
 Police may ask for your statement of what you heard and observed.
 Please cooperate with the police.

-Guidelines for Responding to a Hostage Situation
+Responding to a Hostage Situation

 How one responds in a hostage situation will be determined by the specific circumstances of the encounter.
 If you find yourself involved in such a situation, try to remain calm.
 It is generally recommended that you follow directions of the hostage taker.